Projects

 TEAM 2 ML developers, 1 Project manager

-An ML model for the preliminary assessment of startups seeking investment, required by the client as an auxiliary tool for making funding decisions within the scope of their company’s activities.
-As initial information, we received a list of deals concluded between companies (or their CEOs) and investors (or investment funds) starting from 2006.
-We also received a list of companies that have gone public through IPOs in the last 20 years.
+We developed a machine learning model for predicting startup success, specifically designed for assessing startups seeking investment.
+This machine learning model for predicting startup success is an essential tool for our client, aiding in making informed funding decisions within their company’s activities.
+Initially, we received a list of deals concluded between companies (or their CEOs) and investors (or investment funds) starting from 2006.
+We also had access to a list of companies that have gone public through IPOs in the last 20 years.

-We generated a dynamic graph in which companies and investors were represented as nodes, and contracts concluded between them were represented as edges of the graph.
-Next, using a neural network, we train the vector representation of companies (commonly known as embeddings), taking into account their history: the emergence of new edges (new deals) and the ‘neighbors’ of companies in the graph.
+Our method involved creating a dynamic graph where companies and investors were nodes, and their contracts were graph edges.
+Using this model, we trained the vector representation of companies (known as embeddings), considering their historical data: the emergence of new edges (new deals) and the ‘neighbors’ of companies in the graph.

-The embedding of a graph vertex (i.e., a company) is a vector of a specified dimension that is updated (trained) by performing auxiliary tasks: identifying the type of vertex (company or non-company) and predicting the emergence of new edges (deals).
-The core idea behind embeddings is that companies exhibiting similar behavior and interacting with a similar subset of neighbors will have similar representations in the vectors.
+The embedding of a graph vertex (i.e., a company) is a vector of a specified dimension, updated (trained) by performing auxiliary tasks like identifying the vertex type (company or non-company) and predicting new edges (deals).
+The underlying principle of these embeddings is that companies with similar behaviors and interactions with similar subsets of neighbors will have comparable vector representations, which are crucial for the machine learning model to accurately predict startup success.

 Challenges